jontek2/A-better-print_start-macro/README.md

 For me this would be changed to:

 ```
-#  This part you will need to update according to what you've defined your printers fans and thermistor as
+#  UPDATE THIS: Update this according to what you've defined your printers fans and thermistor as!
 {% set target_chamberthermistor = temperature_sensor chamber %}
 {% set exhaustfan = exhaust_fan %}
 {% set nevermore = nevermore %}